justinlee0777/prospero/README.md

 This is a work in progress.
 I am researching how feasible the concept is.

 After installing node dependencies, `yarn start` can be ran to see various experiments in how the browser renders text.

+### Installing dependencies

+The project relies on the package `canvas` so that certain functions work on the server. `canvas` has unique compilation if your OS does not support it out-of-the-box.
+Please refer to the "Compiling" section of the [GitHub](https://github.com/Automattic/node-canvas).